snouhaud/AzureRunMe/README.md

 I wanted something simple that took a self contained ZIP file, unpacked it and just executed a batch file.
 All the role information like ipaddress and port could be passed as environment variables %IPAddress% or %Http% etc.

-I wanted ZIP files to be stored in Blob store to allow them to be easily updated with all Configuration settings in the Azure Service Configuration.
+I wanted ZIP files to be stored in Blob storage to allow them to be easily updated with all configuration settings in the Azure Service Configuration file.

 I wanted real time tracing of stdio, stderr, debug, log4j etc.